PedalPCB/Terrarium/pd/README.md

 This process has two steps: first generating C code from the Pd patch, then compiling the C code and installing the binary.

-Clone this version of Electrosmith's `pd2dsy` beside this repo:
+Clone this version of Electrosmith's `pd2dsy` beside this repo (Folders "pd2dsy" and "Terrarium" should be next to each other):

     git clone --branch dev https://github.com/rhaleblian/pd2dsy